 We asked you, our fellow Journeywomen, to share some of your most memorable and transformative animal encounters with us.
 We laughed.
 Smiled broadly.
 Were awestruck.
 And inspired.

 Read on for a safari of stories we collected from the time machines of your memories – with a few of my own favourite moments peppered in.
-We’ll be releasing them in instalments for easy reading, so be sure to watch this space.
+We’ll be releasing them in installments for easy reading, so be sure to watch this space.

-There are times when we plan expeditions into the wild, hoping for encounters.
+There are times when we plan expeditions into the wild, hoping for encounters

 When a rhino ignores the rules of the road